 Curriculum

-The Master of Science (MS) in Global Health aims to improve the health of underserved global populations through policy-relevant research.
+The Master of Science (MS) in Global Health Research aims to improve the health of underserved global populations through policy-relevant research.

 As part of the Population Health Research umbrella program, the curriculum provides a fundamental grounding in quantitative and qualitative methods, emphasizing the development of analytical and technical skills to advance global health research and reduce the global burden of disease.

-MS in Global Health Program Structure
+MS in Global Health Research Program Structure

-Global Health students benefit from comprehensive training, faculty-mentored research, and real-world experience that shapes them into influential researchers with a wide range of industry-leading skills, including the ability to:
+Global Health Research students benefit from comprehensive training, faculty-mentored research, and real-world experience that shapes them into influential researchers with a wide range of industry-leading skills, including the ability to:

 - Critically evaluate research reports and publications.